-Employees (Other than Directors)
+Employees (Other than Directors and Agents)

-No employee (which, for purposes of this provision, excludes directors) of Farmer Mac shall participate in any decision or transaction in which the employee has or appears to have a Material Conflict of Interest.
+No employee (which, for purposes of this provision, excludes directors and agents) of Farmer Mac shall participate in any decision or transaction in which the employee has or appears to have a Material Conflict of Interest.

-The types of transactions, relationships, or activities that could give rise to Material Conflicts of Interest for employees include, but are not limited to, the following examples:
+Conflicts of interest can arise when an employee or an Imputed Person, Family Member, or Business Affiliate of the employee receives improper personal benefits as a result of the employee's position in the Corporation.
+The types of transactions, relationships, or activities that could give rise to potential Conflicts of Interest that are Material for employees include, but are not limited to, the following examples:

-- Service by the employee or a Family Member as a director, officer, or employee of, or an ownership interest by the employee or Family Member of 5% or more in, a Participant or other entity that has a business or prospective business relationship with Farmer Mac; or - Indebtedness by the employee or a Family Member under an outstanding agricultural, rural housing, or business loan or personal loan of \$100,000 or more (other than a purchase money loan for the employee's residence) owed to a Participant or other entity that has a business or prospective business relationship with Farmer Mac.
+- Service by the employee, Imputed Person, or a Family Member (to the extent that the employee has knowledge of such Family Member's interests) as a director, officer, or employee of, or an ownership interest by the employee, Imputed Person, or Family Member (to the extent that the employee has knowledge of such Family Member's interests) of 5% or more in, a Participant or other entity that has a business or prospective business relationship with Farmer Mac; or - Indebtedness by the employee, Imputed Person, or a Family Member (to the extent that the employee has knowledge of such Family Member's interests) under an outstanding agricultural, rural housing, or business loan or personal loan of \$100,000 or more (other than a purchase money loan for the employee's residence) owed to a Participant or other entity that has a business or prospective business relationship with Farmer Mac.

-If an employee or Family Member has such service, ownership, or indebtedness, the employee shall promptly report the relevant facts to the General Counsel of the Corporation.
+If an employee, Imputed Person, or Family Member (to the extent that the employee has knowledge of such Family Member's interests) has such service, ownership, or indebtedness, the employee shall promptly report the relevant facts to the General Counsel of the Corporation.
 An employee who is in any doubt as to whether a Conflict of Interest exists or would exist in a particular situation should check in advance with the General Counsel of the Corporation.
 The General Counsel shall report periodically to the Board of Directors or the Committee any such potential conflict that is brought to the General Counsel's attention.
 The General Counsel shall then determine whether a Material Conflict of Interest exists and, if so, what the appropriate resolution shall be.

-Each employee must avoid any outside activity, financial interest, or relationship that may present a possible Material Conflict of Interest or the appearance of a Material Conflict of Interest.
-No employee may engage in an activity that involves any such conflict except with the specific prior approval in writing of the General Counsel of the Corporation in accordance with the procedures set out in the Corporation's Employee Benefits and Policy Manual and this Code.
+Each employee should, to the greatest extent possible, avoid any involvement with an outside organization, financial interest, transaction, or relationship that may present a potential Material Conflict of Interest or the appearance of a Material Conflict of Interest.
+No employee may engage in an activity, financial interest, transaction, or relationship that involves any such conflict except with the specific prior approval in writing of the General Counsel of the Corporation in accordance with the procedures set out above in Section V of this Code.
 If the General Counsel of the Corporation to whom disclosure is made of such conflict is himself or herself involved in the matter giving rise to such conflict, disclosure must be made to (and approval obtained from) an appropriate officer of the Corporation who is not involved in the matter giving rise to such conflict.